 Here's an example of using field connections to ACF fields to assist your clients with edits, with more details about implementation in the following sections.

 Suppose you have a client who has a Call to Action on their home page that they want to modify frequently.
-To make it easy for them to manage the information in the back end of the site (shown in the following screenshot), you've created an ACF options page with a group of four ACF fields: a headline, a blurb, an image, and a button label.
+To make it easy for them to manage the information in the back end of the site (shown in the following screenshot), you've created an ACF options page with four ACF fields: a headline, a blurb, an image, and a button label.

 To display these fields on the front end, you create a layout in Beaver Builder with connections to these ACF fields, using a Heading module, Text Editor module, Photo module, and Button module respectively.
 This way, the client only needs to provide the content, while the layout and style are created automatically.